-- Carefully open the lid, and with the help of masher or immersion blender, smash the bhaji.
+- Carefully open the lid, and with the help of potato masher or immersion blender, smash the cooked vegetables coarsely.

 - Switch on the sauté mode again in Instant Pot.
 (Switch on the heat of stove top for traditional pressure cooker method).

-- Add kasuri methi, remaining butter and of pav bhaji masala, and check for the salt.
-If you feel bhaji is too thick, then add little water and allow it to simmer for 2-3 minutes.
+- Add the remaining butter, 3 tbsp of pav bhaaji masala. kasuri methi, and check for the salt.
+If you feel gravy is too thick, then add little water and allow it to simmer for 2-3 minutes.